Driving back roads through flat dry West Texas prairie, one comes upon mule deer grazing among mesquite trees.

 This diversion is a brainstorm of an eccentric Texas oil man, Stanley Marsh.
 There have been not so nice rumors about his sex habits but he was a patron of the arts and how often does anyone create a Texas Landmark that has ended up in coffee table books all over the U.S.?
 It is unknown exactly what snapped in this man’s mind when he was having barbecue ribs on his back porch shooting Lone Star beer cans with a 45 pistol, but now we have a spectacle that wasn’t here before his epiphany.

 Men do all kinds of crazy things and, for the most part, they don’t need a reason.
 In Texas, the Lone Star State, you are still free to speak your piece and act out your fantasy’s.

 If everyone buried a Cadillac halfway into their backyards, we wouldn’t be standing here taking pictures, shaking our heads, getting mud on our shoes.

 Back in Albuquerque two months, the travel itch started at my right big toe and is working its way up to my right kneecap.

-Life since Matzatlan has meandered and it isn’t until an invitation is offered that I have a reason to move.
+Life since Matzatlan has meandered and it isn’t until an invitation is offered that I have a chance to scratch.

 On the road at four in the morning, I can barely make out shapes of road cuts as I weave my way along the freeway between them.
 There are road signs waving at me to slow down.
 I see hints of sunlight struggling to break through the darkness that envelopes my car.
 The instrument panel on my little chariot reminds me it is time to stop for gas and food.